Advanced linear algebra: 9a. Jacobian, Hessian

 By making the average, we obtain the following formula:

 Thus, thinking a bit, we are led to the conclusion in the statement, modulo some discussion about integrating all this, that we will not really need, in what follows. \end{proof}

+Summarizing, the quantity $\Delta f$ appears as the correct numeric analogue, in higher dimensions, of the second derivative $f''$.
 With this understood, the problem is now, what can we say about the mathematics of $\Delta$?
-As a first observation, which is a bit speculative, the Laplace operator appears by applying twice the gradient operator, in a somewhat formal sense, as follows:

-Thus, it is possible to write a formula of type $\Delta=\nabla^2$, with the convention that the square of the gradient $\nabla$ is taken in a scalar product sense, as above.
-However, this can be a bit confusing, and in what follows, we will not use this notation.

-Instead of further thinking at this, and at double derivatives in general, let us formulate a more straightforward question, inspired by linear algebra, as follows:
+Inspired by linear algebra, we have:

 \begin{question} The Laplace operator being linear,

 what can we say about it, inspired by usual linear algebra? \end{question}

 In answer now, the space of functions $f:\mathbb R^N\to\mathbb R$, on which $\Delta$ acts, being infinite dimensional, the usual tools from linear algebra do not apply as such, and we must be extremely careful.
 For instance, we cannot really expect to diagonalize $\Delta$, via some sort of explicit procedure, as we usually do in linear algebra, for the usual matrices.